keu/docs/learn/airflow-datasets.md

 ![DAGs View](/img/guides/dags_view_dataset_schedule.png)

-The new **Datasets** tab shows a list of all datasets in your Airflow environment and a graph showing how your DAGs and datasets are connected.
+The **Datasets** tab shows a list of all datasets in your Airflow environment and a graph showing how your DAGs and datasets are connected.
+You can filter the lists of Datasets by recent updates.

 ![Datasets View](/img/guides/datasets_view_overview.png)